 15. Investment Advisor

 The Treasurer may use an Investment Advisor, depending on budgetary constraints, on at least an annual basis.
 The role of the Investment Advisor is to provide technical advice to the Treasurer in managing the Portfolio.
-Items the Treasurer may request the Investment Advisor to review include:
+The Treasurer may request the Investment Advisor to:

-evaluating the current portfolio and investment strategy and describing any changes which should be made;
+evaluate the current portfolio and investment strategy and describe any changes which should be made;

-determining if internal controls, market analysis, portfolio analysis, and reporting practices are adequate; and
+determine if internal controls, market analysis, portfolio analysis, and reporting practices are adequate; and

-evaluating the Policy and investment procedures.
+evaluate the Policy and investment procedures.

 16. Authorized and Suitable Investments

-Eligible investments are only those securities and deposits authorized by statute (RCW 36.29.020, 36.29.022, 39.58.050, 39.59.020, 2016 c 152 & 12, and 43.84.080).
+Eligible investments are only those securities and deposits authorized by statute (RCW 36.29.020, 36.29.022, 39.58.050, 39.59.020, 39.59.040, and 43.84.080).

 The Treasurer may invest in any investment authorized by law for the Treasurer of the state of Washington or any local government in the state of Washington (RCW 39.59.020).
 The following criteria applies to all investment purchases: